benjamin-heasly/gradle-fetch-poc/README.md

 ```

 # Thanks
-Thanks to [jiraaya](https://jiraaya.wordpress.com/2014/06/05/download-non-jar-dependency-in-gradle/) for tips:
+Thanks to [jiraaya](https://jiraaya.wordpress.com/2014/06/05/download-non-jar-dependency-in-gradle/) for some tips:
   * Use the `resolve()` method of a Gradle configuration.
-  * Use `@` to fetch a single non-jar artifact (non-jartifact?).
+  * Use `@` to fetch a single non-jar artifact.